PlugAndTrade/jenkins-tools/README.md

 # Jenkins Tools

-Alpine container with utility packages for usage in Jenkins kubernetes builds
+Debian container with utility packages for usage in Jenkins kubernetes builds

 ## Tools
 * curl